tharushisooriyabandara/DS_PROJECT_ECOM/README.md

 #  A buyer may buy multiple items.
 #  Once an item is purchased, an administrator may manually verify the order and confirm the
 order.
+##  Once an item is purchased, an administrator may manually verify the order and confirm the
+order.